idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

  *
  * !!
 NOT IMPLEMENTED FOR NEAR YET !!
  */
+import { idOSGrantee } from "@idos-network/idos-sdk-server-dapp";
+import { ethers } from "ethers";

+const granteeSigner = new ethers.Wallet(
+  process.env.EVM_GRANTEE_PRIVATE_KEY,
+  new ethers.JsonRpcProvider(process.env.EVM_NODE_URL),
+);

-// Initialise the idOSGrantee
+// Initialize the idOSGrantee
 const idosGrantee = await idOSGrantee.init({
   chainType: "EVM",
-  granteeSigner: evmGranteeSigner,
+  granteeSigner,
   encryptionSecret: process.env.ENCRYPTION_SECRET_KEY
 });

 // Create the dAG
 await idosGrantee.createBySignature({
-  // These values need to be the same you used to generate the singed message owner, grantee, dataId,
+  // These values need to be the same you used to generate the signed message owner, grantee, dataId,